Do you know how to change a tire? In Singapore?

 Want a more detailed, text-based instructions with photos?
 Here’s how a Singaporean lady changed a tyre.

-After all that has been said, I would probably have called the Automobile Association of Singapore’s 24-hour Roadside Assistance Services.
-It is free for AA members and include the following services:
+After all that has been said, I would probably have called the Automobile Association of Singapore’s 24-hour Roadside Assistance Services to come and change the tire or toll the car.
+It is free for AA members and includes the following services:

 - Vehicle jumpstart/ restart